How to install HTOP in Linux

 Step 2: Using Htop

-- Header, which shows CPU, Memory, Swap, and tasks, load average, and uptime.
+- The header shows CPU, Memory, Swap, tasks, load average, and uptime.

 - List of processes sorted by CPU utilization.

-- Footer includes options such as help, setup, filter tree kill, nice, quit, etc.
+- The footer includes options such as help, setup, filter tree kill, nice, quit, etc.

 Let’s start using it,

-You can use htop by opening a terminal and run the following command,
+You can use htop by opening a terminal and running the following command,

 # htop